Thank you for your interest in our Speaker Series!

 About Dr. Stein:

 Nan Stein, Ed.D. is a senior research scientist at the Wellesley Centers for Women where she has worked since 1992.
-She has conducted research on sexual harassment/gender violence in K-12 schools and teen dating violence for more than 40 years.
-Dr. Stein co-led the development of Shifting Boundaries, a school-based dating violence prevention intervention funded by the US Department of Justice and identified by the U.S. Centers for Disease Control and Prevention as one of three effective interventions for preventing sexual violence perpetration.
+She has conducted research on sexual harassment/gender violence in K-12 schools and on teen dating violence for more than 40 years.
+Dr. Stein co-led the development of Shifting Boundaries, a school-based dating violence prevention intervention funded by the US Department of Justice and identified by the U.S. Centers for Disease Control and Prevention as one of only three effective interventions for preventing sexual violence perpetration.

 A former middle school social studies teacher, drug and alcohol counselor, and gender equity specialist with the Massachusetts Department of Education, Dr. Nan Stein has collaborated with teachers’ unions and sexual assault/domestic violence agencies throughout the U.S. She was appointed by the Governor of Massachusetts as a Commissioner on the Governor’s Commission on Sexual and Domestic Violence and has often served as an expert witness in Title IX/sex discrimination-sexual harassment lawsuits in K-12 schools heard in federal and state courts.